Gaines, Ernest J.: 1933 - 2019

 • English Language Level: Challenging

-• Vocabulary – The novel uses rich, sometimes region-specific or historical vocabulary (e.g., Southern dialects, 1940s–50s Louisiana terms).
+• Vocabulary – The novel uses rich, sometimes region-specific , historical, and culturally specific vocabulary (e.g., Southern dialects and 1940s–50s Louisiana terms).

-Syntax – Sentences can be long and complex, with nuanced phrasing that requires careful reading.
+Syntax – Sentences are often long and complex, with subtle phrasing that requires careful attention.

-Themes – The novel explores deep social, racial, and moral issues, demanding higher-level comprehension and critical thinking.
+Themes – The novel explores complex social, racial, and moral issues, requiring higher-level comprehension and critical thinking.

-Dialect – Some characters speak in vernacular English, which can be difficult for readers unfamiliar with it.
+Dialect – Some characters speak in vernacular English, which may be challenging for readers unfamiliar with Southern dialects.

-Abstract Ideas – The book requires readers to infer emotions, motives, and moral lessons, rather than stating everything explicitly.
+Abstract Ideas – The book requires readers to infer emotions, motivations, and moral meanings rather than having them stated explicitly.

-• Reading is not difficult because of vocabulary, but because it requires interpreting context, culture, and subtext.
+• The novel is not difficult because of its vocabulary, but because it requires readers to interpret historical context, culture, and underlying meanings.